-We hope that all students will undertake two years of study at Reading School and will complete their A-Levels successfully.
+We hope that all students will undertake two years of study at Reading School and will complete their A-levels successfully.
 Students who are achieving significantly below their own ability at the end of Year 12 will be encouraged to carefully consider their careers pathway and option choices.

 We encourage students to commence their Sixth Form studies with an academic programme that suits them.
-Students may be allowed to drop a subject in the first weeks of term or at the end of the summer term.
+Students may be allowed to drop a subject in the first two weeks of their first term or at the end of the summer term.
 Drops at other times of the year are discouraged, and students are reminded that beginning a subject which they later drop disadvantages themselves, the School and others.

-Apart from in exceptional circumstances, no A-Level subject changes will be permitted beyond the first half term of Year 12.
+Apart from in exceptional circumstances, no A-level subject changes will be permitted beyond the first half term of Year 12.